Website icon Xpert.Digital

 Analysis of the article on multipolarity and hegemony in the context of the current world situation

-Matthias Kennert's article correctly identifies a central feature of the current global situation: multipolarity is indeed associated with increased instability and vulnerability to crises.
+Matthias Kennert's article correctly identifies a key characteristic of the current world situation: Multipolarity is indeed associated with increased instability and vulnerability to crises.
 This assessment is confirmed by current data:

 • Nine active wars were registered in 2023 (Ukraine, Gaza, Sudan, Myanmar, Burkina Faso, Nigeria, Somalia, Ethiopia, Syria)